-History and Origins of the World Confederation of Supporters Clubs
+History and Origins of the Supporters' Clubs World Confederation

-After undergoing a period of organic growth in the 1980s, the turning point for our movement came after the European Cup final at Wembley in 1992, which gave rise to an unprecedented influx of supporters clubs and penyistes.
-Before winning this championship, the collective was made up of 590 supporters clubs.
+After undergoing a period of organic growth in the 1980s, the turning point for the supporters’ clubs movement came after the European Cup final at Wembley in 1992, which gave rise to an unprecedented influx of supporters' clubs and penyistes.
+Before winning this championship, the collective was made up of 590 supporters' clubs.
 Four years later, the number had already reached over a thousand.

-All this work crystallised in 2015, with the creation of the World Confederation of Supporters Clubs and the signing of a collaborative agreement with FC Barcelona.
-During the 2016-2017 season the Club also transferred all the competencies relating to supporters clubs to the Confederation.
+All this work crystallised in 2015, with the creation of the Supporters' Clubs World Confederation and the signing of a collaborative agreement with FC Barcelona.
+During the 2016-2017 season the Club also transferred all the competencies relating to supporters' clubs to the Confederation.

-As of today, we encompass and serve over 1,250 supporters clubs throughout the world and continue to establish a network of Barça spaces across the territory.
+As of today, backed by a centenary history, we encompass and serve over 1,265 supporters’ clubs and 170,000 supporters throughout the world, establishing a network of Barça spaces across the territory.